cambridge-ceu/csd3/systems/ceuadmin.md

 psppire
 ```

-for PSPP 1.6.0.
+for version 1.6.0.
 Once the job is done, one can restore the previous environment with

 ```bash
 module unload ceuadmin/pspp